DepressionCenter/MDEN/SleepDataAutomation/README.md

 + Click Refresh Preview.
 If there are no errors, click File -> Save and Load.
 + In Excel, under the Data ribbon, click Refresh All.
 + The data table will now have a row for every participant, per day, with measures such as sleep start/end times, sleep duration, and average RMMSD / HF / LF.
 + To use sleep markers, setup a shared mailbox to which participants can send an SMS/MMS message.
-Participants should send a text to that email address with the format "ParticipantID sleep" upon waking, and "ParticipantID wake" upon waking up.
+Participants should send a text to that email address with the format "ParticipantID sleep" upon going to sleep, and "ParticipantID wake" upon waking up.
 + In the shared mailbox, create two top-level folders called "Data-Processed" and "Data-Failed".
 Power Automate will automatically move emails to one of these folders after processing.
 Anything under Data-Failed will need to be processed manually.
 + Login to OneDrive for Business (if you are a Michigan Medicine user, login using your level-2 credentials).
 Create a folder called EmailSleepMarkers or similar.
 In this project, we use a mailbox called "sleeptimes@....edu" so the folder is called EmailSleepMarkers-SleepTimesMailbox.
 Upload the sample EmailSleepMakers.xlsx spreadsheet to this folder, and clear all rows except the headers.
 + Login to [Power Automate](https://make.powerautomate.com) (if you are a Michigan Medicine user, login using your level-2 credentials).
 Go to My Flows -> Import -> Import Package (Legacy) and upload a copy of ParseMessagesInSleepTimesMailbox.zip (from the PowerAutomate\packages sub-dirctory).
 When prompted, enter your credentials to connect to OneDrive and Outlook.